Giorgos Vourdamis

 G.A.

-Three actors and a dancer are carried away by the tornado of a vain travelling carnival, where a former porn-star, a Chinese investor, a bankrupt gambler, and a Greek housekeeper all co-exist in a wild, cowboy rhythm, amongst the ashes of the American dream.
-What remains to be conquered when we have conquered everything?
+Three actors and one dancer are swept into the vortex of a vain and delirious amusement park, where a former porn star, a Chinese investor, a bankrupt gambler, and a Greek housekeeper move in sync to feverish cowboy rhythms amid the ashes of the American Dream.

-* El Dorado (Spanish for “gold”): an imaginary town in the northern part of North America, which, according to the Spanish conquistadores, was said to have infinite gold and treasures.
+* El Dorado (Spanish for “gold”): an imaginary city in the northern part of South America, which, according to the Spanish conquistadores, was said to have infinite gold and immeasurable wealth.